oyvinrog/megaparse/README.md

 A PyQt6 application for parsing HTML tables from web pages and saving them as Parquet files.

+## Design goals

+The parser in `parser.py`should be the best parser available for extracting relational tables from HTML

 ## Features

 - Load any webpage and extract tables